 Adjust navigation to visitors' interests

 Another popular example of personalization is changing a user's homepage navigation based on their interests or profile.
-If, for example, we know someone has browsed through women's clothing, we can automatically redirect the shopper to an experience tailored to the women's clothing section.
+If, for example, we know someone has browsed through women's clothing, we can automatically redirect the shopper to an experience tailored to the women's clothing section, whether by re-sorting the navigation order, or spotlighting women's collections in navigation through the use of featured collections.

 Send personalized emails based on user behavior